 Daffodils are popular seasonal flowers, but do you know how to grow one properly?
 Do you know how to care for these attractive blooms?
 We’ve made a quick guide on everything about daffodils.

 Learn about this spring-favorite plant’s origin and meaning, planting tips, care and maintenance, and some of its most popular varieties by reading below.

 - Daffodil Uses

 Plant Name and Origin

 Daffodil is a common name that refers to the flowering plants under the entire Narcissus genus in the Amaryllidaceae family.
 Because of this, daffodils are also referred to as narcissus.
-Other known common names of these plants are daffadowndilly and jonquil.
+Other known common names of these spring flowering plants are daffadowndilly and jonquil.

 In England, daffodils are called lent lilies.
 While it is often used as a generic name for daffodils, it speaks specifically of Narcissus pseudonarcissus, a wild daffodil that flowers and dies away between Ash Wednesday and Easter Sunday; hence the name lent lily.